helcomsecretariat/ecosfera-baltica-digital/README.md

 # Ecosfera Baltica Digital

 Ecosfera Baltica Digital is a digital adaptation of the original [Ecosfera](https://www.julibert.com/ecosfera) game made by Julibert games.
-Ecosfera Baltica is also a remix of the original game with more baltic sea related themes.
+Ecosfera Baltica is also a remix of the original game with more Baltic Sea related themes.

 ## Technologies Used